GnanaLakshmi08/21DaySmartContractChallenge/README.md

 # 21DaySmartContractChallenge
 21 days of learning to code solidity smart contracts

-This respository contains 10 smart contracts each with their own problem statement and if possible, a remix recorded video of the smart contract functioning.
+This respository contains smart contracts spanning over 10 days(some in parts) each with their own problem statement and if possible, a remix recorded video of the smart contract functioning.

 We have tried to create the problem statements such that they encompass